haliphax/aethersprite/README.md

 ## :book: Command categories

-Each of these categories (referred to as "Cogs") provides multiple commands.
+These categories (referred to as "Cogs") provide multiple commands.

 - `alias`
   Manage aliases for other commands